steniols/amp-server/readme.md

 ## All in your local machine:

-- your databases will be saved in project`./db` folder
+- Databases will be saved in project`./db` folder
-- your `php.ini` config can be added in `./php-ini` folder
+- The `php.ini` config can be added in `./php-ini` folder
-- your php files can be added in `./www` folder
+- PHP files can be added in `./www` folder